 Should I go for additional breast cancer screening or genetic counseling?

-Jennifer Siettmann is a certified genetic counselor on staff at Banner Good Samaritan Medical Center.
+Jennifer Siettmann is a certified genetic counselor on staff at Banner – University Medical Center Phoenix.
 Her office can be reached at (602) 839-6385.

 Question: There is a history of breast cancer among the women in my family.
 Aside from routine mammograms, should I undergo additional breast cancer screening?